 Aging in Place The concept of remaining in one's home regardless of changes in health or care needs.
 This can take place in a senior living community, an apartment or a home.

-Alzheimer’s Disease A medical condition that affects the brain and is a form of dementia.
-Symptoms can include loss of memory, inability to recognize others and other similar symptoms.
+Alzheimer’s A medical condition that affects the brain and is a form of dementia.
+Changes may include memory differences, adjustments with recognizing others and other related changes.

 Ambulatory The ability to walk independently, including walking with the use of an assistive device like a cane or walker.